 If you do not settle before the disclosure date provided by your ISP, they will produce the requested information to the attorney for Bodyguard.
 After the attorneys for the film gets the names and addresses from the ISP, they send each defendant a settlement demand letter.
 If you’re reading this, you probably received such a letter.

-The settlement demand letter includes Bodyguard’s explanation of copyright law, and a demand for settlement in the amount of $3,900.
-Bodyguard employs very experienced intellectual property attorneys in Chicago.
+The settlement demand letter includes Bodyguard’s explanation of copyright law and demand for settlement in the amount of $3,900.
+Bodyguard employs a very experienced Chicago intellectual property litigation attorney.
 Negotiating with them requires skill and experience in handling copyright matters, specifically BitTorrent download cases such as the Bodyguard Productions cases.

 I have represented thousands of defendants in BitTorrent download cases across the country, including nearly 2,000 in Chicago.
-I have been a litigator for 13 years, and will use that experience to help you negotiate the best possible resolution of your case.
+I have been a litigator for 13 years and will use that experience to help you negotiate the best possible resolution of your case.
 You can read more about my experience here.
-Call me at 312-994-2424 for a free consultation.
+Call me, a highly-skilled Chicago intellectual property litigation lawyer, at 312-994-2424 for a free consultation.
 We can discuss your exposure in the case, and the settlement values you can expect based on your individual personal circumstances.

 Movie download cases are easier and cheaper to resolve if you act early.
 The more work the plaintiff has to do on their side of the case, the more money they demand to resolve it.
 I have over eight years’ experience with movie download cases.
 Hiring me to negotiate on your behalf will give you a significant advantage.
 I look forward to hearing from you and providing you with a free consultation to discuss your rights and the best resolution of your case.
 I look forward to hearing from you!